RoikkuTo/kang-timeline/README.md

 -   [ ] Add a demo page
 -   [ ] Add a record solution (method) to extract our timelines and replay, pause, modify them on demand.
 This could be a good feature for animators
 -   [x] Add types

-A demo is accessible in the _test_ folder of the repot